AtlasOfLivingAustralia/ala-datastories/docs/tech-docs.md

-## Documentation of ALA Lens interface and components
+## Technical Documentation of ALA Lens interface and components

 ALA Lens is a Vue.js web application composed of a set of nested components.
 This documentation describes each interface element and the components that comprise it, as well as data sources, ALA API endpoints and dependencies for each.